Tanvi1704/tanvi218docker/README.md

 - `RUN npm install`
   - Installs all the dependencies specified in the `package.json` file for the frontend application.

-- `EXPOSE 3000`
+- `EXPOSE 5000`
-  - Exposes port 3000 inside the container, allowing external access to the frontend application.
+  - Exposes port 5000 inside the container, allowing external access to the frontend application.

 - `CMD ["npm", "run", "dev", "--", "--host", "0.0.0.0"]`
-  - Specifies the command to be executed when the container starts.
-In this case, it runs the `dev` script defined in the `package.json` file, which likely starts the frontend application in development mode.
-The `--host 0.0.0.0` option allows the frontend to be accessible from outside the container.

 To create the docker image, simply open up your terminal and change your present working directory to the root directory of your frontend.
 Make sure the docker file is in the same directory and run the command